-In early 1991, the band was formed in Tokyo by front-man Narasaki.
+The group was founded in Tokyo in May 1991 by front-man Narasaki.
 During that time, they recorded demo tapes in which most of the songs made it on their first EP release.
-Near the end of the year, that EP, ”White EP” was released on Strange Records.
+Near the end of the year, the ”White EP” was released on Strange Records.
 The EP had former member Watanabe on vocals while Narasaki played guitar.
-The bands activity was silent until the end of 1992 when they released their second EP, ”Queen’s Park all you change” on Stomly Records.
-The EP had Narasaki permanently on lead vocals and guitar in which he continues to do so today.
-The band gained some recognition which showed the release of their third EP, ”Sinking Slowly” a month later.
+The band was inactive until late 1992, when they released their second EP, ”Queen’s Park all you change” on Stomly Records.
+The EP featured Narasaki assuming his current role of lead vocals and guitar.
+The band gained some recognition with the release of their third EP, ”Sinking Slowly” a month later.

-In the style of their Come Over to the Deepend era, the band put out the Robot EP in 2001 which was followed by the release of their album No Thank You.
-The album marked a new era for the band as they experimented even more heavily with electronic beats and noises.
+The band put out the Robot EP in 2001, which was followed by the release of their album No Thank You.
+The album marked a new era for the band as they experimented even more heavily with electronic elements.
 A new album was released in 2002, newave.
 With their small U.S. tour in 2003, Narasaki showed interest in an even heavier sound and released the Mouse and Penguin EPs.

 After the release of the 2004 EPs, Narasaki composed the musical score for the anime Paradise Kiss and worked on his side project Sadesper Record, which released a full-length album earlier that year.
 In 2006, the band continued working on a new EP and album, both of which were released in mid-2007, named Tortouise EP, and Yukari Telepath.